devshark/crdts-poc/README.md

 ## Testing

-We’re using Jest for unit testing, so you know it’s legit.
+We're using Jest for unit testing, so you know it's legit.
 The test suite covers:

 - Basic stuff (set, get, remove)
 - How it handles conflict resolution